-To ensure the Leader's own safety and the safety of others, they need to show they can deal with a range of rescue situations relevant to the advanced environments.
-The emphasis for the Leader is that they have accurate judgement of personal skills and can be an effective Leader, so they can look after themselves and others whilst in the advanced environment.
+To ensure the Leader's own safety and the safety of others, they need to show they can deal with a range of rescue situations relevant to moderate sea conditions.
+The emphasis for the Leader is that they have accurate judgement of personal skills and can be an effective Leader, so they can look after themselves and others while paddleboarding in the environment.

 Assessment session/s must be planned for the Leader to perform the necessary rescues.
-Realistic scenarios should be set-up to evaluate the Leader's ability to assess the situation, make appropriate decisions throughout the rescue, and maintain their responsibilities.
+Realistic scenarios should be set up to evaluate the Leader's ability to assess the situation, make appropriate decisions throughout the rescue, and maintain their responsibilities.
 It is likely that the assessment of criteria will be blended together through a range of practical scenarios and questioning.